 Audition Registration Process

-Tips to Nail Your Audition
+Tips to Nail Your Virtual Audition

-The “America’s Got Talent” website has some general guidelines to make sure your act is worthy of public berating by Simon Cowell.
+These tips will make sure your act is worthy of public berating by Simon Cowell.